-The Aguirre lab, located at the Institute for Quantitative Health Science and Engineering (IQ Building), is looking for motivated and skilled research assistants.
+The Aguirre lab, located at the Institute for Quantitative Health Science and Engineering (IQ Building), is looking for a motivated and skilled research assistant.
 IQ offers and exciting and unique environment to perform state-of-the-art basic and translational biomedical research with top scientists in the field.
-We focus on understanding the critical pathways that control development, regeneration and cell fate, with a particular emphasis on the cardiovascular system.
-Our fundamental goal is to use this information to harness the regenerative power of our cells and organs for therapy.
+The goal of the project is to develop protocols for production of neural organoids to test the effects of blast injury.
 We are a dynamic lab with ample expertise in molecular and cellular biology, functional genomics, mass spectrometry-based lipidomics, human stem cell models and animal work (zebrafish, mouse).

-Research assistants will be expected to help with routine laboratory tasks initially, and will get involved in research depending on skills and training.
+Research assistants will be expected to help with routine laboratory tasks and perform stem cell culture.
 We are looking for motivated, meticulous students that are well-organized and can work in a group.
-Students will be trained in all required tasks by a mentor.
-Some work might involve live animals (mice, zebrafish).
+Students will be trained in all required tasks by a mentor and will be supervised.

-GPA of 3.2 or higher required, 8-10 hours/week minimum time in the lab.
+GPA of 3.2 or higher required.
+10 hours/week minimum time in the lab.
 Hours are flexible.

 To apply send a cover letter with your scientific interests, career goals and why you want to work with us, and a recent CV.